TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 };
 ```

-> User will trigger our Skills by saying
+> User will trigger our Basic Greeter Skill by saying
 > > Alexa: Open Greeter
 > > Alexa: Start Greeter

 #### Handlers Types: Intent

 > Type of event that is an indication of soemthing the user would like to do

+Basic Greeter Skill

 ### Skill Interface